 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

-Nothing against vases, rugs, or lamps, but there's nothing quite like the perfect piece of art to pull a room together.
+There is nothing quite like the perfect piece of art to pull the design of a room together.
 Generally speaking, art can be pretty pricey, but spoiler alert: It doesn't have to be—so long as you know where to look.

 These days, there are loads of sites where you can score fabulous finds that only appear expensive.
 It’s proof positive that online art shopping has evolved quite a bit, and it's now one of the best ways to source beautiful and even custom pieces from artists around the globe.
 Whether you’re looking for a minimal framed print, a woven wall hanging, or a one-of-a-kind piece of vintage art, these sites have it all.

 There’s no shortage of wall art to be found on this site—take your pick from art prints (framed or not), wall hangings, posters, canvas prints, mini prints, metal prints, and wood wall art.
 Most of the choices come in a wide array of sizes, framing options, and prices, too.
 You can shop by art type or even artist—the site hosts more than 300,000 independent artists from 160 countries.

 If you need help seeing your vision through, there are plenty of extra shopping features, like a selection of curated gallery wall picks and a spotlight on new artists that changes weekly.
 Plus, the site is known for its frequent deals and discounts.

 Minted is perhaps best known for its gorgeous stationery and invites, but this site is also a treasure trove for great art.
 The brand features prints from many local and independent artists across an array of styles and aesthetics, as well as complete wall murals.